 Voluntary controlled schools must follow their local authority's agreed syllabus for religious education but may find some parts of the diocesan syllabus useful in doing so.

-There are regular training courses in religious education, collective worship, church school self-evaluation and aspects of church school ethos and there are advisers available to respond to an individual schools needs in these areas and to help prepare schools for their SIAMS inspections.
+There are regular training courses in religious education, collective worship, church school self-evaluation and aspects of church school ethos.
+There are also advisers available to respond to individual school's needs in these areas and to help prepare schools for their SIAMS inspections.

 For more information on the Primary RE Syllabus, religious education and Collective Worship in both primary and secondary schools please contact Terry Hart, RE and Christian Distinctiveness Adviser at firstname.lastname@example.org